- Open Source

 I personally like Chromium a bit more than I do Google Chrome or any of the other ones based off the Chromium source code, and since it doesn't come with all the propriety software Google loads into Chrome, it allows me to customise what I use to replace it, or if I need it at all.

 Faster updates than Chrome, and it's open source.
-Also, not as much of a privacy nightmare like Chrome.
 If you're a Linux user, then you should consider using Chromium.
 Windows and Mac users should stick with the main browser.

 A nice project, browser and fuels for development of many remarkable projects

 I consider him the best Internet-browser.
 It is opensource and free from Google Chrome.

 Which leaves us undefended against google's vomit called ADS